IIIF/training/iiif-online-workshop/day-four/annotation-store-download.md

  * Navigate to your manifest in your workbench
  * Right click on the IIIF logo and select `Save Link As`
  * Save it in the Chrome Web Server directory and call it `manifest3.json`
  * Ensure your Chrome Web server is running.
-This should be running on port `8887`
+This should be running on port `8887` and the manifest should be available at http://localhost:8887/manifest3.json
  * Open the downloaded manifest in [Atom](https://atom.io/) ready for editing.

 2. Copy the Manifest URL